-In July 2019, we commenced a private placement of 7,000,000 units of our securities, at a price of \$1.00 per unitEach unit consists of one share of our common stock and a common stock purchase warrant to purchase one-half share of our common stock, over a two year period, at an exercise price of \$1.25 per share.
+In July 2019, we commenced a private placement of 7,000,000 units of our securities, at a price of \$1.00 per unit.
+Each unit consists of one share of our common stock and a common stock purchase warrant to purchase one-half share of our common stock, over a two-year period, at an exercise price of \$1.25 per share.
 The offering was conducted by our management and no commission or other selling fees were paid by us.
+During the nine months ended September 30, 2019 we issued 5,382,916 units under this placement, of which 2,582,916 units were issued in connection with a conversion of related party notes payable.